KSEEB Examinations – Details, Resources And Notifications

 - Granting recognition to schools

 - Providing support and education strategies to affiliated institutes

-To make the functioning of the board more efficient, the Karnataka board is divided into divisional offices with its headquarter in Bengaluru (Bangalore).
-The KSEEB mainly overlooks two examinations which include:
+To make the functioning of the Karnataka Education Board more efficient, the Karnataka board is divided into divisional offices with its headquarters in Bengaluru (Bangalore).
+The KSEEB mainly overlooks two examinations, which include:

 - SSLC Class 10 Exams

 - PUC Exams for Class 12 (2nd PUC)

 An overview of these two exams conducted by the Karnataka State Education Examination Board is discussed below.
 Apart from these two exams, the Karnataka examination board also conducts supplementary exams or students who fail in the main exams, every year.